 - The ability for resources in one virtual network to communicate with resources in a different virtual network, once the virtual networks are peered.

 - The ability to transfer data across Azure subscriptions, deployment models, and across Azure regions.

-- The ability to peer two VNets created through the Azure Resource Manager deployment model or to peer one VNet created through Resource Manager to a VNet created through the classic deployment model.
-Read the Understand Azure deployment models article to learn more about the differences between the two Azure deployment models.
+- The ability to peer virtual networks created through the Azure Resource Manager or to peer one virtual network created through Resource Manager to a virtual network created through the classic deployment model.
+To learn more about Azure deployment models, see Understand Azure deployment models.

-The network latency for a round trip between two VMs in peered VNets is the same as for a round trip within a single VNet.
-The network throughput is based on the bandwidth that's allowed for the VM proportionate to its size.
+The network latency between virtual machines in peered virtual networks in the same region is the same as the latency within a single virtual network.
+The network throughput is based on the bandwidth that's allowed for the virtual machine, proportionate to its size.
 There isn't any additional restriction on bandwidth within the peering.

-When configuring peering, you can either open or close the NSG rules between the VNets.
-If you open full connectivity between peered VNets (which is the default option), you can apply NSGs to specific subnets or VMs to block or deny specific access.
-Read the Network security groups article to learn more about NSGs.
+Network security groups can be applied in either virtual network to block access to other virtual networks or subnets, if desired.
+When configuring virtual network peering, you can either open or close the network security group rules between the virtual networks.
+If you open full connectivity between peered virtual networks (which is the default option), you can apply network security groups to specific subnets or virtual machines to block or deny specific access.
+To learn more about network security groups, see Network security groups overview.